Markham C. Luke, MD, PhD

 Director, Division of Therapeutic Performance and Supervisory Medical Officer

 Food and Drug Administration, HHS

-Markham was born and raised in New York City where he attended Stuyvesant High School, and majored in Biochemistry at New York University.
-He attended medical school at Johns Hopkins University for his MD degree, and studied under Professor Donald S. Coffey for his PhD in Pharmacology and Molecular Sciences.
-Markham was an internal medicine intern at the Johns Hopkins Bayview Medical Center, Baltimore, Maryland and a dermatology resident at Washington University/Barnes Hospital, St. Louis, Missouri.
-He served as PHS Fellow and Clinical Associate for Dermatology at the National Cancer Institute, NIH, beginning in 1997, followed by service as a Medical Officer reviewer at FDA, Center for Drug Evaluation and Research (CDER).
-In 2001, he was selected as Lead Medical Officer for Dermatology drug products.
-While at CDER, he was involved in various review and regulatory initiatives for dermatology drugs, in addition to serving as consultant dermatologist for other parts of FDA.
-He also serves as an attending dermatologist at Bethesda National Naval Medical Center (now the Walter Reed Medical Center - WRMC), where he cares for dermatology patients (adult and pediatric) and teaches residents and medical students.
-Markham continues to participate in weekly dermatology instructional and patient care activities at WRMC and NIH.
+Markham was born and raised in New York City, attendee Stuyvesant High School, and majored in Biochemistry at New York University.
+He obtained his MD degree at Johns Hopkins University, and completed PhD studies under Professor Donald S. Coffey in Pharmacology and Molecular Sciences.
+Markham interned at the Johns Hopkins Bayview Medical Center and was a dermatology resident at Washington University/Barnes Hospital, St. Louis, Missouri.
+He served as PHS Fellow and Clinical Associate for Dermatology at the National Cancer Institute, NIH, beginning in 1997, followed by service as a Medical Officer reviewer at FDA, CDER's Office of New Drugs.
+In 2001, he was selected as Lead Medical Officer for dermatology at FDA.